Timber Frame FAQs

 - How square footage is calculated greatly influences any estimate.

-- Are porches, garage area, basements, and air space above great rooms part of the calculations?
+- Are porches, garage areas, basements, and air space above great rooms part of the calculations?

 - Does the estimate include on-site raising by trained timberwrights?

 Each combination of items skews the price from a quote.
 These are only a few of the considerations.
-To accurately compare estimates, make sure square footage is calculated on the same basis.
+To accurately compare estimates, ensure square footage is calculated similarly.

 The price of a timber frame also varies according to how many pieces are used, how they are joined, what species and quality of wood is chosen, how the timbers are finished, what embellishments are added, and any exceptional site requirements.

 What affects a timber frame price besides square footage?